QSG clients in Worcester include: EMC Plastics, SMC, Saint Gobain Ceramics & Plastics

 6. Champion- Executive leader who drives the initiative and helps the team in selecting projects.

-A certified Lean Six Sigma Yellow Belt is a trained in the Lean Six Sigma methodology and tools.
+A certified Lean Six Sigma Yellow Belt is trained in the Lean Six Sigma methodology and tools.
 He/she is a part of team who leads limited improvement projects.
 Quality Support Group offers Lean Six Sigma Yellow Belt Training and Certification worldwide.
-By attaining this certification, you will be able to use Lean tools and techniques to improve manufacturing in the organization.
-The customer perspective is especially important, and you need to work according to that.
-Implementing the tools according to the need of the organization will increase value and reduce waste.
+By attaining this certification, you will be able to use Lean tools and techniques to improve processes in the organization.

-Quality Support Group is dedicated in providing a wide range of training courses taught by the experts.
-If you are looking for Lean Six Sigma Training and Certification, Quality Support Group is one of the best resources to attain the knowledge necessary.
-Our Lean Six Sigma Yellow Belt Training is a basic Lean Six Sigma certification through which you will receive extensive training in the field.
-This program uses a combination of various presentations, discussion, and interactive exercises so that the concepts of the program are grasped by all the participants equally.
-A question and answer session offers great help to anybody who has any difficulty understanding the concepts.
+Quality Support Group is dedicated in providing a wide range of training courses taught by our experts.
+If you are looking for Lean Six Sigma Training and Certification, Quality Support Group is one of the best resources to attain the knowledge necessary…

 Please Contact Us for more information!